 What was “nailed to the cross,” figuratively speaking, was the record of sins and transgressions of the law, along with their associated penalties, of those who will accept Jesus’ sacrifice on their behalf.
 Jesus Christ redeemed us from the curse or penalty of the law by becoming a “curse” for us on the cross

-The penalty for our sin is canceled eternally because the sacrifice for our sin, Yeshua/Jesus, lives eternally.
-Also “nailed to the cross” was the collection of traditional, man-made rabbinical laws, rules, and regulations, which were advocated by a majority of the Pharisees and Sadduces of Jesus’ time.
+The penalty for our sin is canceled eternally because Yeshua/Jesus, the sacrifice for our sin, lives eternally.
+Also “nailed to the cross” were the traditional, man-made rabbinical laws, rules, and regulations, which were advocated by a majority of the Pharisees and Sadduces in Jesus’ time.

 Some will point to